BrightEluno/Brighteluno/README.md

 ## Hi there 👋

+My name is Bright, and I'm an NIIT trained software developer interested in all things React & Cloud computing!
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Food Delivery website with React.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cloud computing
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Projects!
-- 🤔 I’m looking for help with ...
+     - Send me Ideas to brightElono6@gmail.com

 <!--
 **BrightEluno/Brighteluno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.